bbauska/JS-Programs/README.md

 <h3>Actions</h3>

 <p>The application state consists of the list of talks and the name of the user, and
 we’ll store it in a {talks, user} object.
 We don’t allow the user interface to directly manipulate the state or send off HTTP requests.
 Rather, it may emit actions that describe what the user is trying to do.
 The handleAction function takes such an action and makes it happen.
-Be- cause our state updates are so simple, state changes are handled in the same function.</p>
+Because our state updates are so simple, state changes are handled in the same function.</p>

 <pre>